ably-labs/collaborative-pixel-drawing/README.md

 - The [`main` branch](https://github.com/ably-labs/collaborative-pixel-drawing) of this repo contains the implementation using Ably.
 - The [`azure-web-pubsub` branch](https://github.com/ably-labs/collaborative-pixel-drawing/tree/azure-web-pubsub) contains the implementation using Azure Web PubSub.

+> This repository also contains a [CodeTour](https://code.visualstudio.com/learn/educators/codetour) for each of these branches, which you can use to navigate the code when you're using VSCode.
+You will be asked to download the CodeTour extension when you open the folder.

 ## Tech stack

 This project uses the following components:

 - [p5js](https://p5js.org/); A creative coding library, used for the drawing canvas.
 - [Ably](https://ably.com/); A realtime messaging platform, used as the serverless WebSockets component.
-- [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview); A serverless compute service from Microsoft Azure.
+- [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview); A serverless compute service from Microsoft Azure.
-- [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview); An Azure service for hosting static websites.
+- [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview); An Azure service for hosting static websites.

 ![Pubsub with Ably](media/Pubsub-ably-1.png)